Updated on Sept. 9, 2020.

 The odds: Imagine a local elected official telling a property developer — who may or may not donate to political campaigns — that we will no longer make room on forested hills for new luxury subdivisions, with their alluring property tax potential.
 Not gonna happen.

-In any case, Gov. Gavin Newsom has rejected such a building ban, telling the Associated Press in April, “There’s something that is truly Californian about the wilderness and the wild and pioneering spirit.”
+In any case, Gov. Gavin Newsom has rejected such a building ban, telling the Associated Press last year, “There’s something that is truly Californian about the wilderness and the wild and pioneering spirit.”
 Odds are zip.

 The idea: Some of the most catastrophic wildfires in recent years have been sparked by electrical equipment.
 PG&E, in particular, has been bankrupted by liability for apocalyptic fires caused by aging wires and towers.
 Its solution?
 Apocalyptic blackouts.
 So why not put the fire hazard underground?